knoxa/knoxa.github.io/examples/places/index.md

 <span class="place" content="to the E of the village of ST SAUVEUR">to the E of the village</span>
 ```

 Here.
-Ive added a `content` attribute to make the span more explicit.
+I've added a `content` attribute to make the mention more explicit.
-The idea is that the value of this attribute replaces tyhe text in the body of the span.
+The idea is that the value of this attribute replaces the text in the body of the span.
 I need to be very careful that I don't change the meaning of the text if I do this.
 Another assumption.

 ### The process